 ASHA offers voluntary certification.
 The Certificate of Clinical Competence in Audiology (CCC-A) is identical to some states' licensure requirements.
 To be eligible to apply, one needs to have completed an AuD and passed the Praxis Exam in audiology, a national test administered by the Education Testing Service (ETS).
 Alternatively, one can get certified by the American Board of Audiologists (ABA).
 Applicants must have a doctorate degree and pass a national exam.
 ABA also offers specialty certification in cochlear implants and in pediatric audiology.

-In addition to your formal training, you will need other skills you won't learn in school.
+In addition to your formal training, you will need certain soft skills, or personal qualities.
 To be a successful audiologist you must have good communication skills and be able to approach problems objectively.
 You must be patient and compassionate.

 Use the Salary Wizard at Salary.com to find out how much audiologists currently earn in your city.